ZerdBG3/RAW/Features.md

 * Introduces Distract and Dodge as actions to player characters
 * Removes Bonus Action Cost from Jump, but can only be used once per turn
 * Help stabilises the target (Medicine `DC 10`), and the stabilised character is healed once out of combat
-* Throw and Improvised Weapon can no longer be used on enemies that are alive
+* Throw and Improvised Weapon can no longer be used on enemies that are alive (and you can't throw your equipped boots either)
+* Thrown Weapons now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting and correctly applying Sneak Attack

 ## Feats
 * Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn